Doubly transitive lines I: Higman pairs and roux: Introduction

-Every signature matrix $\mathcal{S}$ is nonzero with zero trace, and so its minimum eigenvalue $\lambda$ is negative.
-Thus, $\mathcal{S}-\lambda I$ is the Gram matrix of equal-norm vectors that span linearly dependent equiangular lines.
-(A sequence of lines is \textbf{linearly dependent} when no one lies in the span of the others.
-Equivalently, $n$ lines are linearly dependent if they span a space of dimension $d < n$.)
-Performing this move in our case gives $\mathcal{S}+\sqrt{3}I$, which happens to be a principal submatrix of $P$ (if we ignore the factor of $1/(8\sqrt{3})$ in $P$), namely, the highlighted submatrix indexed by $\{1,5,9,13\}$.
-Conversely, given equiangular lines, then for any choice of unit-norm representatives, the resulting Gram matrix has the form $I+\mu \mathcal{S}$ for some signature matrix $\mathcal{S}$.
-This correspondence between signature matrices and equiangular lines dates back to van Lint and Seidel~\cite{vanLintS:66}.
-We define \textbf{roux lines} to be any sequence of linearly dependent lines for which there exist equal-norm representatives whose signature matrix can be obtained by evaluating a roux at a character.
+Since $\lambda_\mathrm{min}(\mathcal{S})=-\sqrt{3}$, the corresponding Gram matrix is $\mathcal{G}=I+(1/\sqrt{3})S$, which happens to be a principal submatrix of $P$ (if we ignore the additional factor of $1/8$ in $P$), namely, the shaded submatrix indexed by $\{1,5,9,13\}$.
+We define \textbf{roux lines} to be any sequence of linearly dependent lines for which there exist unit-norm representatives whose signature matrix can be obtained by evaluating a roux at a character.